dhis2-metadata/TB-AGG-Tuberculosis/docs/tb_agg_no-design.md

 ## Introduction

 This document describes the system design for TB programmes to integrate routine aggregate reporting into the HMIS.
-Depending on nation context, these data may be populated by paper-based reporting or by aggregating data from electronic individual-level systems such as DHIS2 Tracker or other tools.
-The dashboards are designed to support the [WHO's Analysis and use of health facility data: guidance for tuberculosis programme managers (2018)[https://www.who.int/publications/m/item/analysis-and-use-of-health-facility-data-guidance-presentation-for-tuberculosis-programme-managers].
+Depending on national context, these data may be populated by paper-based reporting or by aggregating data from electronic individual-level systems such as DHIS2 Tracker or other tools.
+The dashboards are designed to support the [WHO's Analysis and use of health facility data: guidance for tuberculosis programme managers (2018)(https://www.who.int/publications/m/item/analysis-and-use-of-health-facility-data-guidance-presentation-for-tuberculosis-programme-managers).

 ## Overview

-The TB configuration package for aggregate reporting is based on the WHO [Definitions and reporting framework for tuberculosis](http://apps.who.int/iris/bitstream/10665/79199/1/9789241505345_eng.pdf).
+The TB configuration is based on the WHO [Definitions and reporting framework for tuberculosis](http://apps.who.int/iris/bitstream/10665/79199/1/9789241505345_eng.pdf).

 |Name|Periodicity|Purpose|
 |:--|:--|:--|